Birth Control & Safer Sex Superheroes

 The Ring slowly releases a low dosage of hormones.
 This prevents the ovaries from releasing eggs and thickens the cervical mucus, so the Ring’s arch enemy, the sperm, never meets up with an egg to cause a pregnancy.

-Weakness: Loses Its Power After a Month and Does Not Protect You From STDs
+Weakness: Loses Its Power After a Month and Does Not Protect You From STIs

 Secret Identity: NuvaRing

 Phantom Patch is a thin piece of plastic resembling a square, beige Band-Aid that is placed on the skin to prevent pregnancy.
 To be effective, the Patch must be changed each week for three weeks.
 There is no patch worn on the fourth week, which is when a girl would get her period.
-Phantom Patch is a member of the Hormonal League, so remember it does not reduce the risk of STDs and must team up with Captain Condom to prevent the spread of STDs.
+Phantom Patch is a member of the Hormonal League, so remember it does not reduce the risk of STIs and must team up with Captain Condom or The Great Receptor to prevent the spread of STIs.

 Superpower: Prevents Pregnancy